camtimms/holbertonschool-simple_shell/README.md

 ## Files

-- README.md           |  Readme file, containing information about this project
+- README.md           |  Readme file, containing information about this project.
-- simple_shell.c      |
+- simple_shell.c      |  Main file of the project, uses most functions for executing the program.
-- helper_functions.c  |
+- helper_functions.c  |  Contains the helping functions that are called in `main`.
-- main.h              |
+- main.h              |  Header file containing the funciton declarations and libraries used.

 ## Examples
 ### Interactive Mode